 And that’s really going to help you predict better trends in the future, and it’s actually going to help you create better ideas on the front end so that you can go into the situation with some information at hand.
 It really makes you a lot more knowledgeable.
 The second benefit to using BI is in your marketing campaign; you get everybody involved in the data process, from the bottom person to the top person.
 When you really construct a BI strategy or a BI program for your marketing department, you’re going to have data access for everybody on that team, so a junior associate up to executive level employees are going to be able to see what’s going on, they’re going to be more knowledgeable about what’s going on, and it’s actually going to help them be more cohesive because everybody will have this same data in front of them, everybody’s going to be able to see the same thing, and everybody’s going to be able to have a say in the conversation of what’s working and what’s not working and it really helps to build that team collaboration and also helps just to empower, maybe even lower level team members who maybe see some trends but never felt like they had the authority to speak up.

-Well, now we’re giving them that access to the data and allowing them to really shine through with interpreting the data in their own world view.
+Well, now we’re giving them that access to the data and allowing them to really shine through with interpreting the data in their own worldview.
 And this could be really helpful for coming up with new strategies or plans or maybe seeing things that we’ve missed.

 Now the third benefit to using BI with your marketing strategy is surprises.
 Now a lot of people don’t like surprises, but often times they can really point us in a whole new direction we never thought of in the first place.
 So I’ll give you a great example for myself.
 We do a lot of content marketing, social media marketing, pushing our content out in social and really trying to amplify our message online to gain new customers just to gain new brand awareness and just to really build the business overall.
-Now my channel of choice is Twitter, and I like twitter because it’s fast and I can get in and have a conversation with somebody and share some cool stuff and like people’s stuff and retweet stuff.
+Now my channel of choice is Twitter, and I like Twitter because it’s fast and I can get in and have a conversation with somebody and share some cool stuff and like people’s stuff and retweet stuff.

 And then I’ve got to get out here and go about my day.
-Now Twitter has proven time and time again to be a very valuable social channel for not just me personally but for the business as a whole.
+Now Twitter has proven time and time again to be a very valuable social channel not just for me personally but for the business as a whole.
 Now another social channel that we were using was Pinterest.
-And Pinterest was kind of an after thought.
-One of my team members was like hey, we should do more with Pinterest, posting the stuff on there, the infographics, and the videos, I said yeah sure go ahead.
+And Pinterest was kind of an afterthought.
+One of my team members was like hey, we should do more with Pinterest, posting the stuff on there, the infographics, and the videos, I said yeah, sure go ahead.
 I can’t see where it would hurt us.
 And maybe we’ll get a little bit of a boost in traffic.
 What actually happened is I was starting to look at the reports and trends over time, and Pinterest has now become our number two social channel, and what’s even more important, Pinterest is our number one converting social channel.
 Converts at almost 15% and what this really showed me is that people on Pinterest liked what we’re doing.
 Now, this blew my mind because I really wasn’t putting any emphasis on Twitter in the beginning, but because I had access to the data and we have BI as part of our marketing practices here at our agency, we were able to see that Pinterest was a really really nice surprise.

-It was actually driving a lot more traffic and a lot more engagement than we ever thought it would up front, or I ever thought it would up front.
-So this is where the surprises can actually be really beneficial and help you see your data in a whole new light, and now we actually put a lot of emphasis on Pinterest because we’re getting a lot of people there and we’re trying to encourage our Pinterest users also to follow us on other channels, so we’re starting to build that community, and this would have never come to fruition if we hadn’t taken the time to actually look at the data and had BI as a part of our culture.
+It was actually driving a lot more traffic and a lot more engagement than we ever thought it would up front, or I ever thought it would upfront.
+So this is where the surprises can actually be really beneficial and help you see your data in a whole new light, and now we actually put a lot of emphasis on Pinterest because we’re getting a lot of people there and we’re trying to encourage our Pinterest users also to follow us on other channels, so we’re starting to build that community, and this would have never come to fruition if we hadn’t taken the time actually to look at the data and had BI as a part of our culture.